BetterThanTomorrow/calva/docs/site/why-calva.md

 >
 > ...
 >
 > That is the biggest thing I can say for Calva, it just works.
-I was never a fan of VS Code before, but VS Code + Calva for Clojure is now my favourite language / IDE experience.
+I was never a fan of VS Code before, but VS Code + Calva for Clojure is now my favorite language / IDE experience.
 >
 > Plus, the #calva on the clojurians slack is brilliant, always someone there to help if you have issues (although any issue I've had has been squarely on me, and never Calva itself).
 >